princenayo/printf/README.md

-This is a printf team project between;
+This is a printf team project between:

 Umunnakwe Emmanuel.A(princenayo)